apache/flink/docs/ops/upgrading.md

 ## Limitations and Special Considerations for Upgrades from Flink 1.1.x to Flink 1.2.x

-  - The maximum parallelism of a job that was migrated from Flink 1.1.x to 1.2.x currently fixed as the parallelism of the job.
+  - The maximum parallelism of a job that was migrated from Flink 1.1.x to 1.2.x is currently fixed as the parallelism of the job.
 This means that the parallelism can not be increased after migration.
-This limitation might be fixed in a future bugfix releases.
+This limitation might be removed in a future bugfix release.